 Cultural Advisors (CAs) are student leaders on campus who live in the residence halls and work with residents and residence life staff to make the halls safe, welcoming, and supportive communities for all students.
-Cultural advisors promote learning and understanding across differences, share information about campus resources on diversity and inclusion, and facilitate connections between and among residents.
+Cultural Advisors promote learning and understanding across differences, share information about campus resources on diversity and inclusion, and facilitate connections between and among residents.
 They also coordinate the weekly SpiderNights program which occurs most Saturday nights.

-The halls which have a CA in 2012-13 include the following: Dennis; Freeman; Gateway; Gray Court; Lakeview; Jeter; Lora Robins; Moore; Thomas, and Westhampton.
+The halls which have a CA in 2016-7 include the following: Dennis; Freeman; Gateway; Gray Court; Lakeview; Jeter; Lora Robins; Moore; Thomas, and Westhampton.

 General Application Information

 Cultural Advisors (CAs) are recruited and selected early in the spring semester for the following academic year.
 Rising sophomores through seniors are eligible to apply to become CAs.
 Applicants must have a cumulative GPA of 2.5 or better, and have no disciplinary history.
 Students are encouraged to apply regardless of race, ethnicity, sexual orientation, gender identity, faith tradition, ability status, or other area of difference.

 The position requires that students return to campus a few days before the start of the semester for training with Common Ground and Residence Life staff.
 Cultural Advisors must also attend regular meetings with both departments for supervision and on-going training.
 While there is no compensation for the position, benefits include extensive skill development in the areas of diversity, community-building, and event planning, collaborating with and learning from your fellow advisors, ready access to University administration, and the opportunity to become change agents on campus.